Getting Started as a Virtual Assistant

 As Founder and Director of the Golden Horseshoe Virtual Assistants Group (GHVA), I receive many inquiries from individuals wanting to know how they can get started in this field.
 My schedule does not allow me to respond to each one personally, so I have written this article to answer the questions that I receive most often.

-VANetworking.com is another great source of information about the VA industry.
+VANetworking.com is a great source of information about the VA industry.
 It has been around since 2003, so you can probably find the answers to most, if not all, of your questions in the archives, and if not, you can post them and count on receiving a number of replies.
 A basic membership is free, and for access to additional information and resources, including access to RFPs, you can purchase a membership to the VAinsider Club.

 If you’re not familiar with the term “RFP,” it stands for “Request for Proposal.”
 Most VA associations, including the GHVA, allow clients searching for a virtual assistant to submit the details of their requirements, and members can then send their information for consideration.
 This is similar to applying to job postings, except that you’re not looking to be an employee but an independent contractor, so instead of a resume, you’re sending a proposal.